 Gitea for Git hosting

 I’ve got a veritable graveyard of projects.
 To store all of them and have a single place to despair over how I’m not getting ahead with any of them, I’m using Gitea.
 It’s a good piece of Git hosting software, but recently went a lot more corporate.
-I’m already planning to switch to the community lead Forgejo project after migrating Gitea to the k8s cluster.
+I’m already planning to switch to the community lead Forgejo once I find a bit of time.

 Zigbee2MQTT for connecting my thermometers to MQTT